-Following \citeA{Yu2019}, who compared KE in the MITgcm LLC4320 simulation to drifters, we find that near-inertial motions in MITgcm LLC4320 are too weak while semi-diurnal tidal motions are too strong.
-Here we find that the HYCOM KE values lie closer to the drifters in both the near-inertial and semi-diurnal tidal bands, but for different reasons.
+Our study follows that of \citeA{Yu2019}, who used only MITgcm LLC4320 but whose study otherwise likewise suffered from all of the problems noted above.
+The three-way comparison between drifters and two models allows us to assess the strengths and weaknesses of all three products.
+Following \citeA{Yu2019}, who compared KE in the MITgcm LLC4320 simulation to drifters, we find that near-inertial motions in MITgcm LLC4320 are too weak while semidiurnal tidal motions are too strong.
+Here we find that the HYCOM KE values lie closer to the drifters in both the near-inertial and semidiurnal tidal bands, but for different reasons.
 In the near-inertial band, HYCOM is stronger than MITgcm LLC4320 due to more frequently updated atmospheric forcing fields.
-In the semi-diurnal tidal band, HYCOM is weaker than MITgcm LLC4320, due primarily to the parameterized topographic internal wave drag, which simulates the energy lost due to unresolved wave generation and breaking processes, and which is employed in HYCOM but not in MITgcm LLC4320.
-While HYCOM semi-diurnal tidal KE lies closer to the drifters than MITgcm LLC4320 KE does, the HYCOM semi-diurnal KE is still stronger than the drifter KE if the \citeA{Yu2019} definition of semi-diurnal band is employed.
-However, if we widen the definition of semi-diurnal band from that employed in \citeA{Yu2019}, the HYCOM tidal KE lies closer to the drifters over most latitudes, while MITgcm LLC4320 semi-diurnal KE is too high.
-Widening the definition of the semi-diurnal band to accommodate comparisons to drifters may be justified, due to the inherently ``wider" nature of Lagrangian spectra relative to Eulerian spectra \cite{ZaronElipot2021}.
-To be more sure of this interpretation, both HYCOM and MITgcm LLC4320 could be seeded with numerical particles and the resulting Lagrangian velocity spectra could be more directly compared to drifter spectra from the actual ocean; this computationally expensive undertaking is left as a topic for future investigation.
+In the semidiurnal tidal band, HYCOM is weaker than MITgcm LLC4320, due primarily to the parameterized topographic internal wave drag, which simulates the energy lost due to unresolved wave generation and breaking processes, and which is employed in HYCOM but not in MITgcm LLC4320.
+While HYCOM semidiurnal tidal KE lies closer to the drifters than MITgcm LLC4320 KE does, the HYCOM semidiurnal KE is still stronger than the drifter KE if the \citeA{Yu2019} definition of the semidiurnal band is employed.
+However, if we widen the definition of semidiurnal band from that employed in \citeA{Yu2019}, the HYCOM tidal KE lies closer to the drifters over most latitudes, while MITgcm LLC4320 semidiurnal KE is too high.
+Widening the definition of the semidiurnal band to accommodate comparisons to drifters may be justified, due to the inherently ``wider" nature of Lagrangian spectra relative to Eulerian spectra \cite{ZaronElipot2021}.
+To be more sure of this interpretation, both HYCOM and MITgcm LLC4320 could be seeded with numerical particles and the resulting Lagrangian velocity spectra could be more directly compared to drifter spectra from the actual ocean.
+This computationally expensive undertaking is left as a topic for future investigation.